ladybug-tools/spider/gbxml-viewer/README.md

 * 2017-12-02 ~ Michal: Do a better job of displaying/reporting duplicates
 * 2017-12-02 ~ Michal: Report and display surfaces with duplicate CAD IDs
-* 2017-12-02 ~ Michal: Highlight and display tine areas
+* 2017-12-02 ~ Michal: Highlight and display tiny areas
 * 2017-12-02 ~ Michal: Highlight and display surfaces that are inside larger surfaces